presto-osu/orlis-orcis/orcis/README.md

 * [AndroZoo Data](https://androzoo.uni.lu/repackaging)
 * [CodeMatch Data](http://www.st.informatik.tu-darmstadt.de/artifacts/codematch/)

-The links of Piggyback Data and AndroZoo data contain the all necessary information of apps and ground truth.
+The links of Piggyback Data and AndroZoo data contain all necessary information of apps and ground truth.
 All these apps can be downloaded from the app repository of [AndroZoo](https://androzoo.uni.lu/).

-The link of CodeMatch Data also contains the name of apps and the ground truth.
+The link of CodeMatch Data contains the name of apps and the ground truth.
 However, we only successfully downloaded 1589 apps.
 Also we found 41 possible mistakes in the ground truth.
 These 41 pairs seem to be clones while they are marked as not clones in the ground truth of CodeMatch Data.
 The list of apps is shown in